hoyinchu/CentroidLoss/README.md

-# Centroid Loss
+# A Loss Function to Incorporate Structural Information Contained In the Output Space

 This is a project repository for the class DS 4420 Machine Learning and Data Mining 2

-Project Paper Link: <insert later>
+Project Paper title: A Loss Function to Incorporate Structural Information Contained In the Output Space Project Paper Link: <insert later>

-How can we improve multi-label classification when the output space is structured like an ontology?
-We introduce a framework which allows for the incorporation ofclass structures contained in an ontology by assigning a centroid and radius to each class, and creating a learning objective that takes these constraints into account.
-We empirically show the framework is effective by restricting the learned output spaceto be 2-dimensional and visualizing the embedding produced by models using this framework.
-Finally, we also evaluated the impact different ontology embeddings would have on the accuracy of the models using this framework.
+How can we teach our models to project onto a pre-defined output space?
+In this paper we introduce centroid loss which allows models to incorporate output space information in the forms of balls and radii.
+We demonstrate a use case of this loss function by assigning a centroid and a radius to each node in an ontology, projecting the ontology onto 2D space, then trained two models using the centroid loss.
+We empirically show the loss function is effective by visualizing the embedding produced by the models using this loss function.
+Finally, we also evaluate the impact different output spaces would have on the accuracy of the models using this loss.

 ## How to reproduce the result